Innovative public health leaders working toward a safer and healthier Wasatch County

 In conjunction with Health Family Meals Month, the Caring Community Coalition of Wasatch County is sponsoring a FREE family dinner in the park on September 3rd from 6:00-7:30PM at Southfield Park.

 Not only will you get a free dinner that evening, you will also be able to collect ingredients to make a family meal at home!
 To participate, visit each booth at the park to get an ingredient - when finished, you will have everything you need to make taco soup at home.
 After you have visited each booth, you and your family are welcome to enjoy a dinner in the park at the potato bar.
 For more information, click "Read More"

 Have you ever heard of QPR?
 It stands for Question, Persuade, and Refer.
 These are 3 skills anyone can learn to help prevent a suicide.
 People trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to get help.

-The Wasatch Suicide Prevention Coalition is offering a FREE QPR class on Thursday, April 17 from 6:00 to 8:00 pm in Conference Room B of the Wasatch County Services Building (55 South 500 East, Heber City).
+The Wasatch Suicide Prevention Coalition is offering a FREE QPR class during National Suicide Prevention Week on Thursday, September 11 from 7:00 to 9:00 pm in Conference Room B at the Wasatch County Community Services Building (55 S 500 E, Heber).
 To register or for more information, please contact Trudy Brereton at 435-657-3312.